-A reconsideration of a benefit with respect to a Concurrent Claim that involves the termination or reduction of a previously approved benefit (other than by Plan amendment or termination), will be made by Anthem Blue Cross (for inpatient care), MHN (for mental health or substance abuse) or the Trust Fund Office in consultation with an independent review organization if appropriate (for other services), as soon as possible, but in any event early enough to allow you to have an appeal decided before the benefit is reduced or terminated.
+A reconsideration of a benefit with respect to a Concurrent Claim that involves the termination or reduction of a previously approved benefit (other than by Plan amendment or termination), will be made by Anthem Blue Cross (for inpatient care), or the Trust Fund Office in consultation with an independent review organization if appropriate (for other services), as soon as possible, but in any event early enough to allow you to have an appeal decided before the benefit is reduced or terminated.

-Any request by a claimant to extend approved urgent care treatment will be acted upon by the review organization within 72 hours (scheduled to be 24 hours beginning January 1, 2012) of receipt of the claim, provided the claim is received at least 24 hours prior to the expiration of the approved treatment.
+Any request by a claimant to extend approved urgent care treatment will be acted upon by the review organization within 72 hours of receipt of the claim, provided the claim is received at least 24 hours prior to the expiration of the approved treatment.
 A request to extend approved treatment that does not involve urgent care will be decided according to pre-service or post-service timeframes, whichever applies.